Rabadash8820/UnityAssemblies/README.md

 **Don't freak out!** The [basic usage](#basic-usage) example above will satisfy the large majority of use cases.
 The usage options below are for more advanced setups.

-As shown in the basic example above, this package only requires a `UnityVersion` or `UnityProjectPath` (new in v2) property to be up and running.
+As shown in the basic example above, this package only requires a `UnityVersion` or (in v2) `UnityProjectPath` property to be up and running.
 `UnityVersion` must be a complete version string, in the format used by Unity Hub (the values boxed in red in the screenshot below).

 ![Unity version strings highlighted in the Unity Hub interface](./images/unity-versions.png)

 In versions 1.x, this property should be added to your .csproj file.
+See the next section for instructions.

 In versions 2.x, it _must_ be added to a `Directory.Build.props` file.
-See the next section for instructions.

 If you're working with a specific Unity project, we recommend setting `UnityProjectPath` rather than `UnityVersion`.
-Unity3D will then look up the project's Unity version from its `ProjectSettings/ProjectVersion.txt` file.
-That way, when you update the project to a new Unity version, your assembly references will stay up-to-date as well.
+This NuGet package will then look up the project's Unity version from its `ProjectSettings/ProjectVersion.txt` file, so that when you update the project to a new Unity version, your assembly references will also update.
-`UnityProjectPath` must be the path (absolute or relative to the `Directory.Build.props` file) to a Unity project folder, not the `Assets/` subfolder.
+`UnityProjectPath` must be the path to a Unity project folder, not the `Assets/` subfolder.
 Try to define the path relative to `Directory.Build.props` so that it resolves across platforms (this works well when your MSBuild/Visual Studio project and Unity project are in the same repository).
 If both `UnityVersion` and `UnityProjectPath` are provided, then the explicit version will take precedence.
-If you do not set `UnityVersion` _or_ `UnityProjectPath`, then `UnityVersion` will default to `SET_VERSION_OR_PROJECT`.
+If you do not set `UnityVersion` _or_ `UnityProjectPath`, then `UnityVersion` will default to the constant string "SET_VERSION_OR_PROJECT".
-If you see this text in the paths of assembly references in your IDE, then you know that those properties are missing or inaccessible to Unity3D.
+If you see this text in the paths of assembly references in your IDE, then you'll know that those properties are missing or inaccessible to this NuGet package.
 Make sure that one of these properties is defined in `Directory.Build.props` for versions 2.x, and _not_ in your .csproj file.

 ### Editing the project files